Enriching experiences through design

-Hans says he was constantly reminded of how big the world is while studying at Victoria “We were encouraged to look at problems on many different scales—locally, nationally and globally.”
+Hans says he was constantly reminded of how big the world is while studying at the University “We were encouraged to look at problems on many different scales—locally, nationally and globally.”

 Hans has three priorities for life after university: build his own design firm, make things he wants (and have other people pay for them) and design a planet.
 Lofty ambitions aside, he vows his working life will be focused on communicating his vision of a better life.